FoundationDB/fdb-kubernetes-operator/docs/manual/technical_design.md

 ### AddPods

 The `AddPods` subreconciler creates any pods that are required for the cluster.
 Every process group will have one pod created for it.
-If a process group is flagged for removal, we will not create a pod for it.
+If a process group is flagged for removal and a previous run of `RemoveProcessGroups` has determined (by submitting the `exclude` command to FoundationDB) that it has in fact been fully excluded from the FoundationDB cluster, we will not create a pod for it.
+However, if we do not know for certain that the process group is fully excluded from FoundationDB, we will bring it back up even if it is flagged for removal - this is to handle a case where a storage node crashes (or is accidentally stopped) while it is draining.

 ### GenerateInitialClusterFile